tylerwray/me/src/pages/blog/reparenting.md

 This is a different post from what I usually write about on here.
 I wanted to share this with my wife, Ashley, but YouTube didn't have a good way to share this amazing article posted by [The School of Life](https://www.youtube.com/@theschooloflifetv).
 Thus, I'm posting it here for her to read and others!

+I felt absolutely moved by this article.
+My inner-child felt love as I desired to connect with it and give it comfort.
+While reading I cried, laughed, felt happiness and joy.

 Here's an accompanying YouTube video to watch after you read —

 <iframe class="aspect-video pb-8 w-full" src="https://www.youtube-nocookie.com/embed/ZBXZojt6dpM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>